Riccur/Stem-training/README.md

 ##Day 4
 Learning about control flow, if statements, else and elif,
 ##day 5
-list turples
+Kuccps mentoring
 ##day 6
+Lists and turples
+##day 7
-dictionaries and opening files
+dictionaries